 No prior experience is necessary.
 You will be learning the latest information about dog behavior and positive dog training techniques, and have the opportunity to attend supplemental volunteer training classes.

 Commitment: You will be assigned to a specific class that will meet at the same time and day for 10 weeks.
 Classes are held Monday-Friday between the hours of 10:00 am and 4:30 pm.
 (We do not have evening or weekend classes).
-Classes are about 90 minutes long, plus set-up and clean-up, so expect to make a commitment of about 2 hours a week.
+Classes are 60 minutes long, plus pre-class meeting, set-up and clean-up, so expect to make a commitment of about 2 hours a week.

 Location: All orientations and training take place at our training facility at: 75 South Montego Drive, Tucson Arizona, 85710 (one block east of the intersection of Broadway & Kolb, turn south on Montego.
 We are the first building/driveway on the left).